Pauline Pantsdown

 Simon Hunt, sometimes known as Pauline Pantsdown (born c.
-1962), is an Australian satirist and Australian Senate candidate who parodied Pauline Hanson, a controversial member of federal parliament, in 1997 and 2016.
+1962), is an Australian drag queen and Australian Senate candidate who parodied Pauline Hanson, a controversial member of federal parliament, in 1997 and 2016.

 His birth name was Simon Hunt, but he legally changed his name through Births, Deaths & Marriages so that he would appear on the electoral ballot as "Pauline Pantsdown"; he later changed back to "Simon Hunt".
 He is the son of the late David Hunt, who was a Chief Judge at Common Law of the Supreme Court of New South Wales.

 As Pantsdown, he is a drag queen whose taste in fashion parodies Hanson's, and is best known for the songs "Backdoor Man" and "I Don't Like It".
 The song "Backdoor Man" was a huge hit on the youth radio network Triple J after its release in 1997, being played almost hourly due to a massive number of requests, making it into the 1997 Hottest 100 list at number 5.
 However, less than a week after its release, Hanson obtained a court injunction against the song, claiming it was defamatory.
 In September 2004, after Hanson launched a campaign for the Australian Senate, the ABC was reported to be planning a challenge to the injunction.
 However, after public criticism from Hanson, the ABC backed down.

 Early life and activism

 Born in Sydney, Hunt began playing in bands when he was 12 years old.

 Hunt became influenced by arts-activism work around the world as a young adult, particularly the group ACT UP.

-Prior to parodying Hanson, Hunt had successfully lobbied the Office of Film and Literature Classification to remove homosexuality from its list of "adult themes", and produced a parody track collage of Fred Nile's voice.
-As a gay man, Hunt reflected that homosexuality was not legalized in New South Wales until he was 22; until that point, the prison sentence for consensual homosexual sex was longer than it was hetereosexual rape.
+Prior to parodying Hanson, had been active in gay activism.
+Hunt had successfully lobbied the Office of Film and Literature Classification to remove homosexuality from its list of "adult themes", and in 1989 he produced a parody track using samples of Fred Nile's voice which he played during an anti-gay protest organised by Nile to drown out his voice.
+As a gay man, Hunt reflected that homosexuality was not legalised in New South Wales until he was 22; until that point, the prison sentence for consensual homosexual sex was longer than it was for heterosexual rape.

+In 1991, Hunt created the short film Resonance with Stephen Cummins.
+The film was inspired by the Gay bashing of Cummins in Sydney and features dancers set to Hunt's music.

+In 1999, Hunt helped in the addition of samples to the Australian Chamber Orchestra's performance of Berlin mass by Arvo Pärt and Carlo by Brett Dean.

-Hunt is currently a head lecturer at the University of New South Wales.
+As of 2016, Hunt is a head lecturer at the University of New South Wales.